aslivashu/UniitzConvert/README.md

 Progressive Web App (PWA) Support: Enable offline usage for seamless accessibility.
 History & Favorites: Allow users to save frequently used conversions for quick access.

-Feel free to contribute or suggest improvements! 🚀🎯
+Feel free to contribute or suggest improvements!

+You can also download and use the application as I have released its first verion.